elmurodvokhidov/aora/README.md

 Welcome to the Aora project!
 Aora is a cutting-edge application designed to enhance productivity and streamline various tasks.

-## Description

-Aora is an innovative solution that helps users efficiently manage their tasks and projects.
-With a user-friendly interface and a suite of powerful features, Aora is designed to improve productivity, facilitate collaboration, and ensure seamless task management.
-Whether you're an individual looking to organize your daily tasks or a team working on a complex project, Aora provides the tools necessary to succeed.

 ## Features

 - **Task Management**: Efficiently create, update, and delete tasks.